Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 The Rideau Canal in Winter

-In the winter, the Rideau Canal in Ottawa becomes the famous skating rink – one of the longest and largest (by total surface area) in the world.
+In winter, the Rideau Canal in Ottawa becomes the famous skating rink – one of the longest and largest (by total surface area) in the world.
+In fact, skating on the Rideau is one of the top things to do in Ontario in the winter!

-You’ll find sweet treats like BeaverTails (a deep-fried pastry shaped to look like a beaver’s tail and covered in whatever you want) and Maple Syrup snow candy (Maple Taffy)!
+You’ll find sweet treats like BeaverTails (a deep-fried pastry shaped to look like a beaver’s tail and covered with whatever you want) and Maple Syrup snow candy (Maple Taffy)!

-Eric has been skating before but we haven’t been together so we will go and enjoy it soon!
+Eric has skated on the Rideau Canal before but we haven’t been together so we will go and enjoy it soon!

 Do a Boat Cruise/Tour of the Ottawa River

-If seeing the city from land isn’t exciting enough, you can always opt for a boat cruise of the Ottawa River!
+Speaking of water, if seeing the city from land isn’t exciting enough, you can always opt for a boat cruise on the Ottawa River!

-To the north of the city (with amazing views of the Parliament) you’ll find the Ottawa River sandwiched between Ontario and Hull, Quebec.
-You check out the Lady Dive Tour we did here.
+Just north of the city (with amazing views of the Parliament), you’ll find the Ottawa River sandwiched between Ontario and Hull, Quebec.
+You can check out the Lady Dive Tour we did here.

-The river is known for many islands, bridges, and the Rideau Falls – another great photo spot you can check out.
-In any case, you can do a boat cruise with a guide to learn all about the river and the city.
+The river is known for its many islands, bridges, and Rideau Falls – another great photo spot you can check out.
+In any case, you can do a guided boat tour to learn all about the river and the city.

 We ended up booking the Lady Dive Tour bus – the “Amphibus” that drives you around on land and then drives into the water as a boat!